andy-byers/treeview/README.md

 # treeview
-A simple python script for displaying a filesystem hierarchy as a tree
+A simple commandline tool that displays a directory structure as a pretty tree.

 ## Example
 This example displays the SQLite3 source tree.